lulu70/vegan-site/content/recipes/vegan-mafe.md

 Nutritional values per portion:
 <NutritionValues fileName="vegan-mafe"/>

-## A gift from Africa
+## A gift from africa

 When traveling around the globe and attending food and music festivals, I was amassed to discover this amazingly simple dish that can be easily made completely vegan.
-It is a traditional Senegalese stew usually made with meat, based on tomato sauce and peanut butter.
+It is a traditional senegalese stew usually made with meat, based on tomato sauce and peanut butter.
 To make it vegan all I did is added soya chunks that can be found anywhere, nice and easy.
 The result is so nice tasty and creamy that you wouldn't believe it.